 William Shakespeare, The Tempest.

-Prototype testing the mobile audio units with induction coils at the Exploratorium, May 2006.
+Prototyping the mobile audio induction units at the Exploratorium, May 2006.

 And here a sample of an audio project Loup de Loup mostly recorded with EMF antennae made on the Chicago EL (elevated railway which is alive with electromagnetic stuff).